The Major and/or Concentration

 • If declaring a Double Major, an approved FOUR-YEAR PLAN must also accompany the Declaration or Change or Major/concentration Form.

-• Sign the form and return it to the Registrar's Office, Duffy 112, for processing.
+• Sign the form and return it to the Registrar's Office, Duffy 112, for processing. *Approvals by email are also acceptable.

 • You may also indicate a request for a new advisor on this form as well.
-If you do not indicate a preference an advisor will be assigned to you by the Office of Academic Services & Advising.
+If you do not indicate a preference an advisor will be assigned to you by the Office of Academic Advising.

 Additional Department Requirements for Declaring a Major